Cookies on this website

 Possible themes include (but are not limited to):

-• Anti-racist and decolonial practices of unlearning
+• Anti-racist organising and decolonial practices in Europe

-• Feminist and queer ecologies
+• Feminist and queer responses to growing anti-gender movements

-• Workers’ struggles
+• Workers’ struggles against exploitation and precarity

 We are open to contributions (already published or not) in a wide range of forms and tones, including: